Breast Cancer

 Procedures of self-examination:

-Patients should, considering their age and family medical history, receive regular breast examinations, including assessment and palpation by medical professionals to better identify breast diseases.
+Based on their age and family history, regular breast examinations, including clinical examinations, observation and palpation by professional medical staff, can more effectively identify breast diseases.

 After reviewing the medical history, the doctor will first examine the lymph nodes in the breasts, armpits, and neck to detect any swelling, pain or other abnormalities.
 The doctor will then conduct a series of tests to make proper suggestions based on the patient’s age, symptoms, clinical findings and the risk of having breast cancer.